AnnabelLeasure/Portfolio/index.md

-This website hosts a portfolio of my digital work
+Hello!
+My name is Annabel Leasure and I'm a classics major at the College of the Holy Cross.
+This website hosts a portfolio of my digital work.